-An individual account is held and owned by a one person.
+An individual account is an account that is held and owned by a one person.
 That person is solely responsible for deposits, withdrawals, credits, debits and taxes due in the account.
 Generally speaking, upon the death of the owner, the distribution of an individual account will either go to a surviving spouse or be covered in the owner's will.

 Custodial accounts usually are set up by a parent of relative for the benefit of a minor.
 These accounts often are used as college savings funds.
 While the funds are the property of the minor, the custodian controls the account until he comes of age.
 The minor can assume control of the account upon becoming an adult, which is defined as either 18 or 21 years of age, depending on the state.